 Eggs and toast are for serving and are optional.

-First toss 2 pounds of baby potatoes in about 2 tablespoons of olive oil and seasoned them with a pinch of kosher salt and freshly ground black pepper on a rimmed metal baking sheet.
+First toss 2 pounds of baby potatoes (not pictured) in about 2 tablespoons of olive oil and seasoned them with a pinch of kosher salt and freshly ground black pepper on a rimmed metal baking sheet.
 Then slip them into a preheated 400° oven to roast for about 30 to 40 minutes or until tender when pierced by a fork.
 Rotate the pan halfway through to ensure even cooking.
 Remove and allow to cool while you prepare the rest of the farmer’s breakfast skillet.
 Once cool cut in half or quarter.

 In a 12-inch cast iron skillet, place 4 strips of thick-cut bacon and heat to medium-low.
 Slowly rendering out the fat and cooking until crispy.
 Transfer the cooked bacon to a paper towel lined plate to drain and cool, then coarsely chop.